mrkkrp/markkarpov.com/tutorial/megaparsec.md

   deriving (Eq, Ord, Show)
 ```

-To report parse errors though we need a way to know the token's starting
+To report parse errors, though, we need a way to know each token's starting
 position, ending position, and length, so let's add `WithPos`:

 ```haskell